Iomote/iomote.github.io/_gettingstarted/step03.md

 #define SerialDebug   SerialUSB

 void setup() {
-	//	This instruction initializes the board, it's mandatory for the example to work Iomote.begin("getting started",0,0,1);
+	//	This instruction initializes the board, it's mandatory for any sketch to correctly work with the X400 Cloud Operations!
+	Iomote.begin("getting started",0,0,1);

 	SerialDebug.write("X400 Getting Started!\r\n");